Skip to main content

 Install Bold Checkout

 To call the Checkout APIs, you must have the Bold Commerce app installed on your store.
 The installation process varies slightly based on your store's platform.
-Refer to the following articles in the Help Center for more information and instructions.
+Refer to the following guides for more information and instructions:

 note